Newark, NJ Insurance Agency

 Why Choose The Allen Thomas Group

 Since 2003, we've served Newark and New Jersey as an independent agency, not a captive representative tied to one carrier.
 Independence means we shop your coverage across 15+ A-rated carriers—Travelers, Liberty Mutual, Progressive, Cincinnati, Auto-Owners, Western Reserve Group, Hartford, AmTrust, and more—to find the best rate and terms for your specific situation.
-We're veteran-owned and hold an A+ BBB rating, reflecting our commitment to transparent service and fair dealing.
+We're family-owned and hold an A+ BBB rating, reflecting our commitment to transparent service and fair dealing.

 Newark's insurance market is competitive, but carriers price risk differently based on property age, location, claims history, and coverage options.
 Our job is to translate carrier language into plain English and show you side-by-side quotes so you can make an informed decision.
 We don't hide fees or sell you coverage you don't need.
 Local knowledge matters: we understand Newark's flood zones, older construction challenges, traffic patterns, and business environment in a way that national call centers simply cannot.